 Please make sure you protect your eyes and lungs when mixing up any chemical solution.
-Safety goggles and a gas mask rated for KOH or hydrochloric acid fumes are necessary.
+Safety goggles and a gas mask rated for caustic fumes are necessary.

 Connection Type

 The resin column has the following connections

 - Inlet and outlet 1.5" tri-clamp - A bleed valve is located on the top of the resin column (in the column head).